KCisSICKnasty/SICKnasty-FO4/README.md

 - SERVERisSICKnasty (support server): https://discord.gg/W9HRjDFVzX
 - Patience

+***NOTE: The method SICKnasty - FO4 uses for root files is called the "Stock Game" method.
+What this means is that a version of Fallout 4 and Creation Kit are already included for you in a folder fittingly called "Stock Game" within your installation location.
+Doing things this way mean that your Steam installation is never touched and uninstalling the list is as simple as deleting your install location.***

 	**Exclusions:** *(copy & pasted from The Midnight Ride website) NOTE: This operation is required because Windows can block MO2 and mod files from loading due to how MO2's virtualized filesystem works.*